ashneyderman/cpg_issue/README.md

 <0.107.0>
 ```

-Killing the processes that are registered via cpg causes VM to shutdown.
+Killing any but the last processes that is registered via cpg causes VM to shutdown.
 Here is the shell output:
 ```
 (experiments@127.0.0.1)9> cpg:get_members(test_scope, "zippo").
 {ok,"zippo",[<0.54.0>,<0.55.0>]}